ale4/umbrella/site/index.md

 ---
-title: Home
+title: Welcome
 layout: base.njk
 ---

-Welcome to your Eleventy site.
+This site uses the **Creative Theme** from Start Bootstrap, customized for GitHub Pages.

+Learn More

 This page was generated from local templates located in the `site/` folder and is built by GitHub Actions.